 - Photos of the flood damage – it’s always a good idea to take some for your records

 - Location of the incident – was it at home, work or somewhere else?

-What do insurance companies do with flooded cars?
+What do insurance providers do with cars that have flood damage?

-Insurers classify a car that’s too expensive to repair a “write-off” and will pay an agreed amount to the vehicle's owner.
+Insurers classify a car that’s too expensive to repair a write-off and pay an agreed amount to the vehicle's owner.

 The insurance company then keeps the car to dispose of as it sees fit.

 Write-offs are assessed by the insurance industry and classified into four categories, depending on the severity of the damages.